VerdeNotte/VersionControl-Git-Github/gitforbeginners.md

 |Benefits|	GUI offers maximum control too but the advanced operations cannot be performed through it.	|There is more control when it comes to using the CLI and file systems|

 I've been playing around with Gitbash(I like the colours)and creating repositories and files within that.
 There are commands to learn but they are fairly simple.
-I'll attach a list of relevant commands and what they do.

 Once you have downloaded Git and created your login for GitHub.
 You now can start playing around with your GitBash (or CommandLine).
 If you want to use a GUI, you'll still need your CommandLine to do the configuration.